Radiologic Technology Major (M)

 Tuition

 CUW students will apply to the CUW affiliated accredited programs in radiologic technology.
 Students attending an accredited radiologic technology program will receive academic coursework and clinical education from instructors employed by the program and will participate in clinical rotations through their affiliated hospitals and clinics.
+Placement is not guaranteed.
+The application process is specific to each program.
+Students are encouraged to review the application process, each program webpage and work with their CU adviser in planning.
 The following JRCERT accredited programs are affiliated with CUW:

 Pre-Professional Course Curriculum